Face Masks Wanted

 Basic Guidelines for Attending Mass During Phased Reopening

-This opening Mass will be a trial of our new protocols and procedures, and we appreciate your understanding, flexibility, and cooperation as we move forward.
+Please be aware of our new protocols and procedures.
+We appreciate your understanding, flexibility, and cooperation as we move forward.

 The dispensation of the obligation to attend Mass continues, and those who are elderly, or at-risk, and those who fear being infected, are encouraged to stay home.